diegotyner/Vault-Deployment/content/Music/Piano-Tab-Stack.md

 tags:
 ---

+- 1 pg - when you wish upon a star
+- 1 pg - lullaby of birdland
-- 1 pg - like someone in love
+- 1 pg - i fall in love too easily (fixed)
+- 1 pg - orbits
+- 2 pg - ruby, my dear

+JRB2
+- 1 pg - but not for me
+- 2 pg - just the way you are

 ---